-Women's Championships Brackets
+USBC Women's Championships Brackets

-Reverse Brackets work like traditional brackets but instead of using your scores in order (Game 1, Game 2 and Game 3), they are used in reverse order (Game 3, Game 2 and Game 1).
-The cost for Reverse Brackets is $5.
-First place pays $25, while second place pays $10.
-This year, there will be scratch and handicap Reverse Brackets available during team, doubles and singles.
+Reverse Brackets work like traditional brackets, but instead of using your scores in order (Game 1, Game 2, Game 3), they are used in reverse order (Game 3, Game 2, Game 1).
+If you win all three matches, you win your bracket, which pays $25 for first place and $10 for second place.

 SECOND CHANCE BRACKETS

 Second Chance Brackets are similar to regular brackets, but four of the eight bowlers will have a chance to at least win back their entry fees.
 Second Chance Brackets cost $10 each and will be available to all bowlers during team, doubles and singles.
 All Second Chance Brackets are handicap.

 Bowlers who lose the first game will advance to a losers' bracket.
 Bowlers who lose again will be eliminated.
 Bowlers whose first loss comes in the second game will advance to a second sub-bracket.
 The bowler who loses again will be eliminated.

 The person who makes it through the initial bracket undefeated will win $30.
 Two wins and a loss in the final will earn the bowler $20.
 A win in the first game, followed by a loss in the second and a win in the third will earn the bowler $15.
 The winner of the initial losers' bracket will earn $10.

 Side Pots reward bowlers who are the best on their squad.
 These scratch and handicap pots pay out for the highest game (each game) among those who are entered.
 Side Pots cost $10 and will be available during team, doubles and singles.